Why Do I Need To Remove My Wisdom Teeth?

 Sinus Pressure, Pain, and Infection

 The mouth and nose are both connected through the same system.
 That means that one being injured affects the other.
-Leaving your wisdom teeth in and they begin to cause problems can lead to sinus pain, pressure, and constant congestion.
+Leaving your wisdom teeth in and beginning to cause problems can lead to sinus pain, pressure, and constant congestion.

 Cavities